Regrets are fine to have as long as you act on them.

 “I did exactly the wrong thing.
 The cotton showed me a loss and I kept it.
 The wheat showed me a profit and I sold it out.
 Of all the speculative blunders there are few greater than trying to average a losing game.
 Always sell what shows you a loss and keep what shows you a profit. “-Jesse Livermore

-If you take a moment to look at what you regret specifically and look at your trading journal, you may be able to see exactly what you need to do to breakthrough and achieve the results you wanted in trading originally.
+Any activity that involves gain also involves risk.
+Sometimes the risk takes over and you’re left with regrets.
+However, if you take a moment to look at what you regret specifically and look at your trading journal, you may be able to see exactly what you need to do to breakthrough and achieve the results you wanted in trading originally.

 Let discuss the Common Regrets trader make

+You’ll often hear that traders are tossed back and forth between two emotions.
+Unfortunately, I think that it is more like one emotion with two heads.
 That one emotion is fear and traders fear not catching a move and fear closing out a trade and admitted a loss which is a normal part of trading.
 The best way to get rid of a fear in trading is to admit that you have control over your trades as to whether you get in and out and that you alone decide your trade size and stop amount while at the same time not fully knowing what tomorrow will bring.

 Regrets Should Turn Into Your Trading Rules